 Piera Tortora, Advisor, Development Finance, OECD.

-Thomas Weiss, Presidential Professor of Political Science at the Graduate Center, City University of New York.
+Thomas G. Weiss, Presidential Professor of Political Science at the Graduate Center, City University of New York.